 Transfers of capital stock shall be made on the books of the Exchange only upon delivery to the Exchange or its agent of: (i) a written direction of the registered holder named in the certificate or such holder's attorney lawfully constituted in writing; (ii) the certificate for the shares of capital stock being transferred (if such shares are certificated); and (iii) a written assignment of the shares of capital stock evidenced thereby.

-All of the authorized shares of Common Stock initially shall be issued and outstanding, and shall initially be held by NASDAQ OMX PHLX LLC.
 No stockholder may transfer or assign any shares of stock of the Exchange, in whole or in part, to any entity, unless such transfer or assignment shall be filed with and approved by the Commission under Section 19 of the Exchange Act and the rules promulgated thereunder.

 Section 8.5 Cancellation